Skip to product information

 Features:

 The Origin.
 In 1997, Seiko crossed enemy lines and sent hundreds of movements to COSC in Switzerland for chronometer certification.
 Each movement was adjusted and regulated by one man - Akira Ohira.
-His deft touch earned him the nickname God’s Hands, so you know he wasn’t about to let Seiko down.
+Over the years, his deft touch had earned him the nickname "God’s Hands", so you know he wasn’t about to let Seiko down.
 The result?
 520 movements came back to Japan as certified chronometers.

 The Certification.
 The reason for COSC’s existence is a long story.
 In summary, Switzerland ran the Observatory Trials for over a century, until Seiko disrupted the status quo by sweeping the competition with its 4520 calibre and newly invented quartz movements.
 Switzerland wasn’t pleased, and the Observatory Trials were shut down.
 A strikingly similar standard, called COSC, would emerge a few years later in 1973, but it had one crucial difference - all movements now had to be Swiss.